top of page

 There are numerous species with distribution around the world that are likely to be found in Hong Kong waters.
 Help HKJP to find them and report your sighting!

-Cyanea nozakii - Ryan 5.JPG
+Cyanea nozakii

 Ryan Yue Wah Chan

-Cyanea nozakii - common name - Ghost Jellyfish
+Cyanea nozakii - common name: Ghost jellyfish

 This pelagic species can be found throughout the Indo-West Pacific: China, Japan and Myanmar, west Thailand and west Indonesia [1,2].
 This medium to large sized medusa is generally milky white to light brown and can reach up to 120 cm wide.
 Little is currently known about its feeding and stings, though there are reports of nematocysts on the exumbrella.
 Often referred to locally as "Lion's Mane", this species is responsible for many of the stings that occur in Hong Kong waters, due to its long trailing tentacles.
+The most commonly reported species of jellyfish in Hong Kong and widely distributed in local waters

-Mastigias papua.jpeg
+Mastigias albipunctatus.jpg

 This medium-sized species can be found throughout the Western Pacific, from Japan to the Indian Ocean and Red Sea.
 It can grow up to 8 cm wide and has been found in multiple color combinations, blue-green to brown-green, with white spots [1].
 It contains symbiotic zooxanthellae from which it gets energy, so performs diel vertical migration [2].
 It also consumes zooplankton, phytoplankton, small invertebrates, and microbes [2].
 More recent research has divided this species into three species, while historically there have been up to eight.
 The species considered to be in the Hong Kong area is Mastigias albipunctatus [3].
+Seen individually throughout Hong Kong.

 Millie Basden

-Aurelia aurita - common name - Moon Jellyfish
+Aurelia aurita - common name: Moon jellyfish

 1